Women In AFCEA

 AFCEA actively works to increase the number of women in science, technology, engineering and mathematics (STEM) professions through its Women in AFCEA initiatives and panel discussions that occur throughout the year.

 SIGNAL Media, the official media of AFCEA, has an online series on successful women in STEM, which was awarded an APEX writing excellence award, and SIGNAL continues to report on and cover topics that support this intiative.

 Women in Cyber Panels are popular sessions at the AFCEA Defensive Cyber Operations Symposium (DCOS) in Baltimore, Maryland, at TechNet Augusta in Augusta, Georgia, and at TechNet Asia Pacific in Honolulu, Hawaii.
-Audio of our latest panel at TechNet Augusta 2018 is now available.
+Audio of our panel at TechNet Augusta 2018 is available.